davidrtlake/DanMurphysAlcolator/README.md

 # DanMurphysAlcolator
-Scarping data for every item in the Dan Murphy's store to store and calculate.
+Scraping data for every item in the Dan Murphy's store to store and calculate.